represents the professional and industrial

 Branches meet monthly within the branch locality and all members are encouraged to attend the meetings.

 The PAT employ staff who are responsible for the day-to-day business of the Organisation and implementing decisions and policy determined by the Executive.
-The office staff comprise of the General Secretary, Assistant Secretary, a Senior Administration Officer and an Administration Officer.
+The office staff comprise of the Secretary, Assistant Secretary and four Executive Assistants.
+See our staff here.

 The Police Federation of Australia